 - He had come into the world to testify to the truth.

 - People have to take sides.
-Those on the side of truth listen to Him (and therefore, we can assume that those on the side of falsehood do not listen to Jesus).
+Those on the side of truth listen to Him (and therefore, we can assume that those on the side of falsehood do not listen to Yeshua).

-I’ve been examining the book of 2 Peter, and I find that this close disciple of Jesus upheld the truth statements made by Jesus to Pilate.
+I’ve been examining the book of 2 Peter, and I find that this close disciple of Yeshua upheld the truth statements made by Yeshua to Pilate.